Students in the Master of Mathematics (MM) program will be required to complete a final portfolio examination.

 - Projects or papers

 Coursework samples should indicate depth of knowledge by including mathematical rigor (proofs or precise computations) and/or short explanations of mathematical significance (as necessary).
-Because we emphasize growth throughout the program, we expect that students will work with their instructors and committee members to edit, correct, and finalize any solutions and written work by the time before they submit their portfolios.
+Students should be sure to include problem and assignment prompts alongside work for context.
+Because we emphasize growth throughout the program, we expect that students will work with their instructors and committee members to edit, correct, and finalize any solutions and written work before they submit their portfolios.

 Reflection on Professional Growth